-Through the Inclusive Economy Partnership, we believe it’s possible to drive transformational change through scaling solutions to maximise their impact.
-Nesta’s Inclusive Economy team are trying to develop a replicable model for tackling big societal issues through partnerships.
+Through the IEP, we believe it’s possible to drive transformational change through scaling solutions to maximise their impact.
+Nesta’s Inclusive Economy team are working to develop a replicable model for tackling big societal issues through partnerships.

-Ten million working people who are either financially struggling or squeezed lack access to affordable and high quality financial products and services.
+Ten million working people lack access to affordable and high quality financial products and services.

-The Partnership aims to provide the financially ‘underserved’ with the tools and capabilities to access and interact with fair financial products.
-Specifically, these will help individuals to manage problematic or persistent debt, to gain access to affordable credit options, and to create a savings buffer as part of healthy day-to-day budgeting.
+The IEP aims to provide the financially ‘underserved’ with the tools and capabilities to access and interact with fair financial products; products which will help individuals to manage problematic or persistent debt, to gain access to affordable credit options, and to create a savings buffer as part of healthy day-to-day budgeting.

 2. Mental health